-What you need to know about a COVID-19 vaccine
+What you need to know about COVID-19 vaccines

-How are COVID-19 vaccines being developed?
+How COVID-19 vaccines work

 Vaccines work by mimicking an infectious agent – viruses, bacteria or other microorganisms that can cause a disease.
 This ‘teaches’ our immune system to rapidly and effectively respond against it.